temporalio/documentation/docs/node/workflows.md

 These constraints don't apply inside Activities.
 **If you need to ping an API, or access the filesystem (e.g. for building a CI/CD system), move that code into Activities.**

-### Pure ESM Node Modules

-The Node.js ecosystem is increasingly moving towards publishing ES Modules over CommonJS, for example `node-fetch@3` is ESM while `node-fetch@2` is CJS.
-If you are importing a pure ESM dependency, see our [fetch ESM](https://github.com/temporalio/samples-node/tree/main/fetch-esm) sample for necessary config changes.

 ## How to Start and Cancel Workflows

 See the [Node.js SDK Client docs](/docs/node/client) for how to use `WorkflowHandle`s to do all that and more.